-These tumours can grow to be very large which can cause significant symptoms for some patients.
+A mucinous cystadenoma is a non-cancerous type of ovarian tumour.
+While these tumours are non-cancerous, they can grow to be very large in size and can cause significant symptoms for many patients.

 The ovaries are part of the female reproductive tract.
-They are small organs that are attached to the uterus by the fallopian tubes.
-The outer surface of the ovaries are lined by a thin layer of specialized tissue called an epithelium that forms a barrier around the outside of the ovary are also called the capsular surface.
-The tissue below the epithelium is called stroma.
+The ovaries are small organs that are located at the ends of the fallopian tubes and are attached to the uterus by the ovarian ligaments.
+The outer surface of the ovaries is lined by specialized epithelial cells that form a barrier called an epithelium.
+The epithelial cells on the surface of the ovary are also called the capsular surface.
+The tissue below the epithelium is called the stroma.

 Most tumours are similar in look and feel to a balloon filled with fluid.
-The inside of the tumour may be one large space or many small spaces spaces filled with fluid.
+The inside of the tumour may be one large space or many small spaces filled with fluid.
 Pathologists call these spaces cysts.

 When the tumour is examined under the microscope, the tissue on the inside of the cysts is made up of an abnormal type of epithelium that produces a thick, gelatinous fluid called mucin.
 The mucin fills the inside of the tumour.

 Some tumours will have thicker walls or solid areas in the centre of the tumour.
 These tumours contain more cells and less fluid and are called mucinous cystadenofibromas.
 However, they are still non-cancerous.

 There are two types of mucinous cystadenoma, endocervical and intestinal.
 The histologic type can only be determined after a tissue sample has been examined under the microscope by a pathologist.
 While the intestinal type is more common than the endocervical type, there is no difference in prognosis between these two histologic types.